kristiand00/dlookup/README.md

    # Run WHOIS lookup on IPs in ip-list.txt
    ./dlookup --whois ip-list.txt

+   # Run the comprehensive report on domains in list.txt
+   ./dlookup --report list.txt
    ```
    **Note:** Only one lookup type flag (e.g., `--nslookup`, `--dig-a`) can be used at a time.